Jima of Silla

-Jima of Silla (died 134, r.
+Jima (died 134, r.
 112–134) was the sixth ruler of Silla, one of the Three Kingdoms of Korea.
 He is commonly called Jima Isageum, isageum being the royal title in early Silla.
 As a descendant of Silla's founder Hyeokgeose, his surname was Bak.

 Background

 Jima was the eldest son of the previous king, Pasa Isageum, and Lady Saseong.
 He married Lady Aerye, of the Kim clan.